ryanio/bot-runner/README.md

 A `Procfile` is included for easy use on platforms like Heroku.

-Clone this repo, set up `env.json`, push it to heroku, and spin up a worker with `heroku ps:scale web=0 worker=1`
+Clone this repo, push it to heroku, set up the environment variables above, and spin up a worker with `heroku ps:scale web=0 worker=1`

 Then watch the logs with `heroku logs --tail`